pkkrusty/dl-guide/README.md

     -c, --chown, --owner, --change-owner <USER>
         Change the ownership of the output file to the specified user.
 If not specified, the ownership will not be changed.
-            Requires script be run with "sudo" or root privileges.
+            Requires script be run with "sudo -E" or root privileges.

     -h, --help, -?
         Print this help message and exit.